Codecademy/engineering-competencies/README.md

 #### Why Execution & Results?

 On top of the core development fundamentals, successful engineers are ones who ship products and are able to reliably do so on time with high quality.
-You'll need to balance the various tasks they're given and, to an extent, manage their own time.
+They need to balance the various tasks they're given and, to an extent, manage their own time.
+Engineers have uniquely deep insight into their work, and often need to drive it forward.

 #### Why Collaboration & Communication?